 \section{Summary and conclusions}

 In this work we have studied the anomalous $\pi^0 \to \gamma\gamma$ decay in the presence of a static uniform external magnetic field.
-Our analysis has been performed in the framework of a two-flavor Nambu-Jona-Lasinio effective model for low energy QCD dynamics, in which pions are treated as quantum fluctuations in the random phase approximation.
-The ultraviolet divergences associated to the nonrenormalizability of the model have been regularized using the magnetic field independent regularization method, which has been shown to be free from unphysical oscillations and to reduce the dependence of the results on the model parameters~\cite{Avancini:2019wed}.
-Additionally, we have explored the possibility of using a magnetic field-dependent coupling constant $G(B)$ to account for the effect of the magnetic field on sea quarks.
+Our analysis has been performed in the framework of a two-flavor Nambu-Jona-Lasinio effective model for low-energy QCD dynamics, in which pions are treated as quantum fluctuations in the random phase approximation.
+The ultraviolet divergences associated with the nonrenormalizability of the model have been regularized using the magnetic-field-independent regularization method, which has been shown to be free from unphysical oscillations and to reduce the dependence of the results on the model parameters~\cite{Avancini:2019wed}.
+Additionally, we have explored the possibility of using a magnetic-field-dependent coupling constant $G(B)$ to account for the effect of the magnetic field on sea quarks.